Ports of Call

 French is the official language.
 English is also widely spoken.

-There are no specific health risks associated with travel to St Barths.
-A yellow fever vaccination is required for all travellers over the age of one arriving from a yellow-fever-infected country in Africa or the Americas.
-There have been recent outbreaks of chikungunya fever, a mosquito-borne disease, in St Barths; there is no vaccine or treatment for chikungunya fever, but visitors to St Barths should take precautions against mosquito bites.
+There are no specific health risks associated with travel to St Barths but a yellow fever vaccination is required for all travellers over the age of one arriving from a yellow-fever-infected country in Africa or the Americas.
+A hepatitis A vaccination is also recommended.
+There have been outbreaks of chikungunya fever, a mosquito-borne disease, in recent years in St Barths; there is no vaccine or treatment for chikungunya fever, but visitors to St Barths should take precautions against mosquito bites.

-Medical care on St Barths is extremely limited, with only one small hospital in Gustavia.
-Those with serious medical problems must travel to St Martin or Guadeloupe for treatment.
+Medical care on St Barths is extremely limited and significant health problems will usually require treatment on nearby islands like St Martin or Guadeloupe.
 Travellers are advised to have comprehensive health insurance and to take along all necessary medications, accompanied by a signed and dated letter from their doctor detailing what the medication is and why it is needed.

 St Barths has a traditional French culture, and it is polite to greet with 'bonjour' in a shop or restaurant or when passing a stranger in an uncrowded environment, and likewise to take leave with 'au revoir'.
 Men and women may kiss on both cheeks when greeting, starting with the right.
-While men may greet with a handshake, men and women shake hands in business environments only.
+While men may greet with a handshake, men and women generally only shake hands in business environments.
 It is considered rude to honk your horn when driving.